 This cozy and warming pastina soup features tiny pasta cooked in a flavorful, vegetarian broth, enriched with a medley of blended fresh vegetables like celery and carrots.
 Ready in just 30 minutes, top this delicious dish with freshly grated Parmigiano-Reggiano.

-This humble yet comforting dish has been a staple in my kitchen for years, offering a taste of tradition and a comforting embrace with every spoonful!
-It’s my go-to healing soup for whenever anyone in my family is sick (along with my Creamy Tomato Soup).
+This humble yet comforting dish has been a staple in my kitchen for years, offering a taste of tradition and hit of warmth with every spoonful!
+It’s my go-to cozy soup for whenever anyone in my family is sick (along with my Creamy Tomato Soup).

 Plus, this cozy vegetarian soup requires less than ten ingredients and comes together in just about 30 minutes, making it a no-brainer when it comes to simple vegetarian recipes.